tinaselenge/proposals/056-kafka-roller-kraft.md

 #### Combined mode
 1. Does not force roll a combined node performing log recovery
 2. Force rolls a combined node if the pod is in stuck state
-3. Attemps to connect an admin client to any of the brokers, if cannot connect, skip checks in `4`, `5` and `6`
+3. Attempts to connect an admin client to any of the brokers, if cannot connect, skip checks in `4`, `5` and `6`
 4. Rolls a combined node if the controller configuration has changed OR if the broker configuration has changed and cannot be updated dynamically
 6. Does not roll a ready combined node if doing so would take the number of caught-up controllers (inc leader) to less than half of the quorum
 7. Does not roll a ready combined node if doing so would take the in-sync replicas count below `min.insync.replicas`